island-is/handbook/docs/api-design-guide/resource-oriented-design.md

   - Determine the relationships between resources.
   - Decide the resource name schemes based on types and relationships.
   - Decide the resource schemas.
-  - Attach minimum set of [methods] to resources, as much as possible use the standard methods(verbs).
+  - Attach a minimum set of [methods] to resources.
+Use the standard methods(verbs) as much as possible.

 ## Resources
-A resource-oriented API is generally modeled as a resource hierarchy, where each node is either a simple resource or a collection resource.
+A resource-oriented API is generally modelled as a resource hierarchy, where each node is either a simple resource or a collection resource.
 For convenience, they are often called a resource and a collection, respectively.